 Are you ready to join a revolutionary industry that is on the cusp of influencing every aspect of the way we work and live?
 If you enjoy solving technical challenges and love being creative, a major in robotics engineering could be the perfect fit for you.

 We are leading the region with the introduction of a robotics major and are among a few pioneering institutions offering this exciting opportunity nationwide.
-Our robotics engineering degree will prepare you for a career on the cutting edge of technology in one of the most innovative regions in the U.S.
+Our bachelor of science in robotics engineering degree will prepare you for a career on the cutting edge of technology in one of the most innovative regions in the U.S.

 The use of robotics systems is expanding at an accelerated pace into almost every industry, including aerospace, automotive, defense, electronics, health care, homeland security, pharmaceutical, and transportation.